 Offer dynamic, relevant facets and filters to enable easier decision making

 B2B buyers buy a diverse set of products, from printer ink to dustbin liners.
-Relevant facets and filters help buyers to quickly narrow down their product selection using the most popular product attributes.
+Relevant facets and filters help buyers quickly narrow down their product selection using the most popular product attributes.

-Offer search by compliance and compatibility
+Offer search by compliance and compatibility.

 For most B2B buyers, official procurement is a significant part of their job, unlike the majority of B2C shoppers who shop for their personal needs.
-Even when B2B buyers do not end up buying, they are usually researching either the product or the best place to buy it from.
-So, it is imperative to provide them an intuitive search experience to turn them into loyal customers who are most likely to frequently buy in bulk.
+Even when B2B buyers do not end up buying, they usually research either the product or the best place to buy it from.
+So, it is imperative to provide them an intuitive search experience to turn them into loyal customers who are most likely to buy in bulk.
 Otherwise, it is natural for them to move on to your competition or even to Amazon to purchase.